10 Jul 2011 – Fantasy Island

 App 1hr by bus south of Oslo is Moss, (pop app 23,000, area: 24.3 sq mi), return tickets NOK200/S$45.
 A pleasant ride on E6, by passing Tusenfryd/Norway’s largest amusement park and Korsegården/the only stop between Oslo-Moss.

-John was at the lakeside with his boat to meet me at Nesparken where the bus stopped.
-App another 1hr by boat on the lower Vansjø Lake, parts of Mosseelva/Moss River and there it is, an idyllic little cabin on its own island, Ospeholmen across from Dillingøya, a known place for alternative non-military/civil service.
+John was at the lakeside with his boat to meet me at Nesparken where the bus stopped. ~1hr by boat on the lower Vansjø (parts of Mosseelva/Moss River) there it is, an idyllic little cabin on its own tiny island, across from Dillingøya somewhere around Ospeholmen&Vierholmen on Vansjø.

 Relaxing with fishing and bird-watching.
 3 species of fish which were caught in nets- Abbor/Perch, Brasme/Bream (the smaller ones, taste good except for the tiny Y-shaped bones, got choked a few times.
 Had to throw them away or risk choking.
 John was right!) and Gjedde/Pike (the largest one).